adriantache/Bowling-Scoring/README.md

 - (optional) highlight current frame
 - (optional) maybe add more fun to it, such as multiple messages for winners, sound or vibration, etc.

-Please try out the app and report any bugs.

 **Known issues:**
 - layout is a bit of a mess